I typeset books and journals using the following software:

 I have a degree in Physics from the University of Bristol, along with A Levels in Physics, Mathematics and Economics.

-When I’m not working I can often be found playing chess for Lichfield Chess Club.
+When I’m not working I can often be found playing chess – online for the most part.
+Until recently I was a member of Lichfield Chess Club, playing regularly for the club’s first team.
 I helped coach the Nottinghamshire Under 11 chess team for five years (national champions in 2009 and 2010).

 I am also the webmaster (and web designer) for a small charity – ICP Support.